uisautomation/iar-backend/doc/gettingstarted.rst

     $ docker-compose up devserver

-You can browse the API docs at http://localhost:8080/openapi.

 Before you can authenticate against the API, you must create an OAuth2 client application.
 The ``scripts/create-client.sh`` will create a suitable client with the id "testclient".

-After creating the "testclient" client, you can browse the API docs at http://localhost:8080/ui.
+After creating the "testclient" client, you can browse the API docs at http://localhost:8000/ui.
 Click the "Authorize" button to obtain an access token as "testclient".
 Remember to select all of the required scopes.

+You can also browse the API docs for the lookupproxy at http://localhost:8080/ui.

 Next steps
 ``````````